-4.3 An executive is only eligible for the employer's superannuation contribution if their superannuation entitlements are not provided elsewhere.

-- 4.4 An executive who is a member of the Commonwealth Superannuation Scheme (CSS) or Public Sector Superannuation (PSS) Scheme: - a) the person's annual rate of remuneration for the purpose of the scheme is the base remuneration as provided in clause 2.1 of this Determination; and - b) the value attributed to the employer's superannuation contribution is taken to be a notional 16% of the person's base remuneration. - 4.5 For an executive who is not currently a member of the CSS or PSS but was a member of the PSS Accumulation Plan (PSSap) until it closed to the Territory on 30 June 2006, and has maintained continuous employment with the Territory: - a) the value of the employer's superannuation contribution is a notional 16% of the base remuneration as provided in clause 2.1 of this Determination; and - b) the employer will contribute that amount to an agreed superannuation fund nominated by the executive. - 4.6 For an executive who is a member of any other superannuation fund, the employer's superannuation contribution is to be made at a rate no less than the Employer Superannuation Guarantee Charge Percentage as provided by the Superannuation Guarantee (Administration) Act 1992. - 4.7 For 2016-17 onwards, the Territory's enhanced minimum employer superannuation contribution is 10.5%, until the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2018-2021 commences.
-The employer superannuation contribution is then adjusted according to the rate outlined in the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2018-2021. - 4.8 Section 53 of the Public Sector Management Standards 2016, or this section's replacement, applies to persons who are not current CSS or PSS members or appointed to or engaged by the Territory before 30 June 2006 and maintained continuous employment with the Territory. - 4.9 The value of the employer's superannuation contribution must not be paid in cash to an executive.
+- 4.5 An executive is only eligible for the employer's superannuation contribution if their superannuation entitlements are not provided elsewhere. - 4.6 An executive who is a member of the Commonwealth Superannuation Scheme (CSS) or Public Sector Superannuation (PSS) Scheme: - a) the person's annual rate of remuneration for the purpose of the scheme is the base remuneration as provided in clause 2.1 of this Determination; and - b) the value attributed to the employer's superannuation contribution is taken to be a notional 16% of the person's base remuneration. - 4.7 For an executive who is not currently a member of the CSS or PSS but was a member of the PSS Accumulation Plan (PSSap) until it closed to the Territory on 30 June 2006, and has maintained continuous employment with the Territory: - a) the value of the employer's superannuation contribution is a notional 16% of the base remuneration as provided in clause 2.1 of this Determination; and - b) the employer will contribute that amount to an agreed superannuation fund nominated by the executive. - 4.8 For an executive who is a member of any other superannuation fund, the employer's superannuation contribution is to be made at a rate equivalent to the Employer Superannuation Guarantee Charge Percentage as provided by the Superannuation Guarantee (Administration) Act 1992 (which at the commencement of this Determination is 9.5%). - 4.9 The employer provides an additional employer superannuation contribution.
+The additional employer superannuation contribution is the same rate provided under clause D7 of the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2018-2021, as follows: - (a) From 1 July 2019: 1.50%. - (b) From 1 July 2020: 2%. - 4.10 Section 53 of the Public Sector Management Standards 2016, or this section's replacement, applies to persons who are not current CSS or PSS members or appointed to or engaged by the Territory before 30 June 2006 and maintained continuous employment with the Territory. - 4.11 The value of the employer's superannuation contribution must not be paid in cash to an executive.